 If your child has been bitten, call your healthcare provider.

 If you suspect that the animal that bit your child has rabies:

 - Wash the wound immediately with lots of soap and water for 10 minutes.

 - If possible, flush the wound thoroughly under a faucet.

 - Call your healthcare provider immediately.
 Without the rabies vaccine, rabies is almost always fatal.

 - If a wild animal or sick pet is still on the premises, call the police department immediately.
 The animal should be watched carefully for any signs of sickness.
 The animal should be isolated from contact with humans for 10 days.
 If the animal belongs to another family and they are not cooperative, report the incident to your city's or county's animal control division.

 - If the animal is captured or dead, avoid all contact with it.
 Saliva or blood from a rabid animal can cause rabies if it gets into a cut.

-How is an animal bite (without suspected rabies) or human bite treated?
+How is an animal bite (without suspected rabies) treated?

 Wash the wound with water and soap for 10 minutes before going to your healthcare provider's office.
 Scrub the wound enough to make it bleed a little.
 Most animal bites need to be seen by a healthcare provider because they often get infected.
 Careful cleaning of the wound in the emergency room or doctor's office is the best way to keep the bite from getting infected, even better than antibiotics.